UNORTHOD0xd/Emerald-DAO-Frontend/README.md

 ---

+## ⚠️ **FINAL REMINDER**

+**This is an educational project built for learning Web3 development concepts.
+DO NOT use in production or with real funds.**

+---

-**Built with ❤️ by the Emerald DAO community**
+**Built with ❤️ for educational purposes**

-*Democratizing real estate investment through blockchain technology*
+*Exploring Web3 development through blockchain technology*

+**📚 Educational Focus:** *This project demonstrates modern Web3 development patterns, DAO governance concepts, Chainlink oracle integration, and DeFi treasury management for learning purposes only.*